JPCBRGS/java-projects/README.md

 # Java_Studies
-Basic Java projects using NetBeans.
+This repository contains basic Java projects using NetBeans.